purvik6062/speedrun-stylus-uniswap-v2/README.md

 🎫 Build a Uniswap V2-style liquidity pool interface with Arbitrum Stylus:

 👷‍♀️ In this challenge, you'll build and deploy smart contracts that enable users to interact with a Uniswap V2-style liquidity pool.
-You'll work with token pairs, implement liquidity management functions, and create a frontend that allows users to perform various pool operations! 🚀
+You'll work with token pairs, implement liquidity management functions, and create a frontend that allows users to perform various pool operations through an intuitive guided interface! 🚀

-🌟 The final deliverable is a full-stack application featuring token pair initialization, liquidity management, token swaps, and allowance management.
+🌟 The final deliverable is a full-stack application featuring token pair initialization, liquidity management with clear explanations of how LP tokens work, and helpful information about pool operations.
+The guided step-by-step approach makes learning DeFi concepts easier while interacting with Arbitrum Stylus-based smart contracts.
 Deploy your contracts to a testnet, then build and upload your app to a public web server.

 ## Checkpoint 0: 📦 Environment Setup 📚